-Click on the images below to access information, lesson plans and teaching resources for each of the Global Goals.
+Click on the images below to access information, lesson plans and teaching resources for each specific goal.

 Introducing the Global Goals – 30 mins, ages 8 to 11.
 This can be used for an assembly, tutor time or class activity.